A Brilliant List of BIPOC Book Festivals

 The Edinburgh International Book Festival is not specifically a BIPOC book festival, but it is billed as “the largest public celebration of the written word in the world.”
 And boasting 500 featured authors from all around the world, it is definitely a book festival with a lot of color and culture represented.
 From the website, the Festival is described as a, “uniquely vibrant and inspiring gathering of readers and writers.”
 With events for adults and children, this is a book festival where everyone can find books and authors that suit their tastes.

 Harlem Book Fair.
 New York, New York.
-Date TBD.
+August 30, 2025.

 A legendary book fair in Harlem, USA.
 From the website: “Twenty-five years ago, we launched the Harlem Book Fair in New York City to give voice to an expanding community of readers and writers.
 We have introduced thousands of readers to thousands of books, and have inspired many more through writer's showcases, author discussions, and young writer’s contests.
 Always free to the public - always entertaining, enjoyable, informative, and always self-affirming.”
+The mainstage host this year will be Bob McNeil.

 Griot & Grey Owl Black Southern Writers Conference.
 Fall 2025 location TBD.